ArkTrek/TFI/README.md

    ---

    ### License
-   This project is licensed under the MIT License.
+   This project is licensed under the GNU General Public License.
 Enjoy it, modify it, and share it—just don't take the numbers too seriously! 😄